Initial-One/Java-humanify/README.md

 (generate snippets)  (generate names)  (AST apply)  (auto Javadoc)
 ```

-- **analyze**: scans source code to produce `snippets.json` (configurable string-literal capture and directory exclusion).
+- **analyze**: scans source code to produce `snippets.json` (configurable string‑literal capture and directory exclusion).
 - **suggest**: calls LLM/local/heuristics to convert `snippets.json` → `mapping.json` (rename map).
 - **apply**: applies the mapping at the AST level, preserving semantics/references and writing to a new directory.
 - **annotate**: generates/overwrites Javadoc (supports `--lang zh|en`, `--style concise|detailed`).

-> The one-shot command `humanify` runs these four steps in order on an existing source tree.
+> The one‑shot command `humanify` runs these four steps in order on an existing source tree.
-> The one-shot command `humanify-apk` first decompiles an APK into Java source, then runs the full pipeline automatically and gives you cleaned, renamed, documented code.
+> The one‑shot command `humanify-apk` first decompiles an APK into Java source, then runs the full pipeline automatically and gives you cleaned, renamed, documented code.

 ---

 ## Quick Start

-### One-shot (recommended)
+### One‑shot (recommended)

 ```bash
 # OpenAI